acmater/exmoset/README.md

 ```

 ## API
 The `MolSpace` Class handles the analysis of a given molecular set in accordance with the list of fingerprints provided.
-The molecules can be passed to Molspace in any format, with additional conversions specified by the mol_converter argument.
+The molecules can be passed to Molspace in any format, with additional conversions specified by the `mol_converters` argument.

 ```python
 analysis = MolSpace(molecules,